 Trouble controlling your bladder or bowels

 Myelography.
-During this test, the doctor injects a dye into the fluid around your spinal cord and then does a CT scan to see how the bone spurs and disks are interacting with the individual nerves.
+During this test, the healthcare provider injects a dye into the fluid around your spinal cord and then does a CT scan to see how the bone spurs and disks are interacting with the individual nerves.

 Electromyography.
 This test shows how well your nerves are passing along signals from your spinal cord to your muscles.

-Medications.
-Nonsteroidal anti-inflammatory drugs, such as ibuprofen or aspirin, opioid pain relievers, and muscle relaxants may help.
+Medicines.
+Nonsteroidal anti-inflammatory medicines, like ibuprofen or aspirin, opioid pain relievers, and muscle relaxants may help.

 Physical therapy.
 A physical therapist can teach you stretching and strengthening exercises that may ease symptoms.

 Ice or heat.
 Cool your neck with an ice pack or heat it with a warming pad as directed by your healthcare provider or physical therapist.

 Collar.
 Wearing a soft collar around your neck for short periods may help your symptoms.
 It can cause your neck to weaken, however, if you wear it too long.